Stone-paved village square in Lefkes, Paros

 • closeCannot be hailed on the street, must be booked

-Book in advance for early ferry or flight departures.
-Your accommodation can do this for you the evening before.
+Book in advance for early ferry or flight departures, in August, do it the evening before at the latest.
+Your accommodation can arrange this for you.

 The Paros Taxi app is available for booking, more reliable than calling in peak season.

-Fixed rates are set by the municipality.
+Fixed rates to the main destinations are set locally and posted at the Parikia rank.
 Confirm the fare before you get in.

 Taxis outside the Parikia port at arrival time are fine, they meet the ferries.
 Do not expect to find one randomly during the day.